 Shopping on Facebook is extensive.
 So much so that many businesses choose to host their entire ecommerce presence on it and use Facebook in place of a website entirely.
 Here are some of the key features Facebook provides to businesses:

-- Built-In Shopping Experience: With Facebook, you can quickly build a shopping experience right onto your business page to highlight products, share posts about them, share news about your business, and directly community with your audience.
+- Built-In Shopping Experience: With Facebook, you can quickly build a shopping experience right onto your business page to highlight products, share posts about them, share news about your business, and directly communicate with your audience.

 - Easy Customer Engagement: Facebook Messenger allows businesses to directly chat with interested consumers, helping them answer questions, find specific products, and relieve any snags in the process.